-To make the main chamber of the castle, I taped two landscape-orientated laminating sheets together.
-I used sticky tape on both sides of the sheet, and did the same for all of the steps below.
-I cut a door from the middle of one of these sheets with the utility knife.
+1. To make the main chamber of the castle, I taped two landscape-orientated laminating sheets together.
+I used clear tape on both sides of the sheet, and did the same for all of the steps below.

 To assemble the balcony, I taped the flat side of the semi circle into place along the bottom of the balcony opening.
 I taped one side of the balcony railing rectangle into position on the castle wall and then taped the long side along the semi circle (this was the trickiest part of this whole project), finally securing the second side to the castle wall.

-I used beads of hot glue to attache the main chamber to the centre of a square, silver lined cake board (35cm square).
+8. I used beads of hot glue to attach the main chamber to the centre of the silver lined cake board (35cm).

-I hot glued silver fairy stones around the outside of the base of the castle and also glued a few clear acrylic snowflakes (raided from our Christmas decorations) onto the outside walls of the castle – purely decorative so don’t worry if you don’t have or can’t find fake snowflakes.
+10. I hot glued silver fairy stones around the outside of the base of the castle and also glued clear acrylic snowflakes onto the outside walls of the castle – purely decorative so don’t worry if you don’t have fake snowflakes.

-I set the finished castle on its board onto a short, heavy box on the table we were using to create the small world.
-I wanted to give the castle some extra height, to represent it being up the tall, snowy mountain just like in the story.
+To create the small world for play, I set the finished castle onto a short, heavy box on the table we were using.
+I wanted to give the castle some extra height, to represent it being up on a tall, snowy mountain, just like in the story.

-I then cut a piece of white quilting batting to represent the snow, shaping it around the castle and draping it over the box and down across the table.
+I then cut a piece of white quilt batting to represent the snow, shaping it around the castle and draping it over the box and down across the table.

-I had previously spray painted some pine cones silver to represent trees and I scattered some more of the acrylic snowflakes across the ‘snow.’
+I had previously spray painted a collection of pine cones silver to represent trees and I scattered some more of the acrylic snowflakes across the ‘snow.’

-We added our figurines and our snowy, mountain scene and Elsa’s ice castle were ready for playing.
+We added the figurines and then our snowy, mountain scene and Elsa’s ice castle was ready for playing.

 And playing my girls have most certainly been doing!
-They both love the small world (though AJ hasn’t actually seen the movie – she just loves the Olaf and the snowflakes) and I love how it encourages Immy’s language and memory skills through retelling of the story, and creativity – as there are certainly many new stories to be created and told as well!
+They both love the small world and I love how it encourages their language and storytelling skills, and creativity – as there are certainly many new stories featuring Elsa and Anna to be shared as well!

-If you don’t have a set of Frozen character figurines (ours were via eBay), you could always make a set of peg dolls like those here at The Imagination Tree.
+If you don’t have a set of Frozen character figurines, you could always make a set of peg dolls like those here at The Imagination Tree.